 Photo by Sawinery

-A scroll saw is relatively easy to learn how to use, and is not a complicated machine.
+A scroll saw is relatively easy to learn how to use and is not a complicated machine.
 While it does have a moving blade, it is one of the safer saws on the market.
-Scroll work is intricate, which means that it takes hand eye coordination.
-Your child will learn how to use the hands to build something tangible.
+Scrollwork is intricate, which means that it takes hand-eye coordination.
+Your child will learn how to use their hands to build something tangible.